LogoLogo

 Sending Data to Revenium's Metering API

-While Revenium offers a number of pre-built connectors and SDKs, you can also send data directly with our metering API, which is explained below.
+While Revenium offers a number of , as well as our , you can also send data directly with our metering API, which is explained below.

 This tutorial will guide you through the process of sending data to Revenium's Metering API using curl.
 We'll cover the main endpoints and provide examples for each.
-Finally, here is a link to complete API documentation.
+Finally, here is a link to complete .

 Prerequisites